Whitesboro in Oneida County, New York — The American Northeast (Mid-Atlantic)

 Erected 1935 by State Department of Education.

 Location.
 43° 7.236′ N, 75° 17.37′ W. Marker is in Whitesboro, New York, in Oneida County.
 Marker is on Main Street west of Victory Parkway, on the right when traveling west.
+This historical marker is located on the north side of the street, in front of the parking lot for the Dunham Public Library.
 Touch for map.
-This historical marker is located on the north side of the street, in front of the parking lot for the Dunham Public Library.
 Marker is at or near this postal address: 74 Main Street, Whitesboro NY 13492, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Rear Guard of General Herkimers Army (within shouting distance of this marker); On August 5, 1777 (approx. 1˝ miles away); James Schoolcraft Sherman (approx. 2.8 miles away); Near This Spot (approx. 3.3 miles away); General Herkimer Marched Past This Spot (approx. 3.4 miles away); Site of Woolen Mill (approx. 3.4 miles away); The Site of Old Fort Schuyler (approx. 3˝ miles away); Utica (approx. 3˝ miles away).
+The Rear Guard of General Herkimers Army (within shouting distance of this marker); On August 5, 1777 (approx. 1½ miles away); James Schoolcraft Sherman (approx. 2.8 miles away); Utica Civil War Memorial (approx. 2.9 miles away); Casimir Pulaski Oneida County Spanish-American War Memorial (approx. 3.1 miles away); Justus Henry Rathbone (approx. 3.2 miles away); Governor Horatio Seymour (approx. 3.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 30, 2010, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 502 times since then.
+It was originally submitted on June 30, 2010, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 531 times since then and 9 times this year.
 Photos: 1, 2. submitted on June 30, 2010, by Dale K. Benington of Toledo, Ohio.